The Michigan Society of Thoracic and Cardiovascular Surgeons and MSTCVS Quality Collaborative Welcomes You!

 In 2001 the MSTCVS Quality Collaborative was born.
 From the beginning it was designed to unite all of the state’s cardiothoracic surgeons, along with their co-workers and representatives, for the sole purpose of examining the results of cardiac surgery in all of the 33 open heart programs in Michigan.
 We meet quarterly to exhaustively review in an unblinded fashion the results of each program, and systematically scrutinize certain cases using “phase of care mortality analysis” (POCMA).
 The Quality Collaborative now also examines general thoracic surgery, transcatheter, aortic valve replacement, and perfusion data.
 The Society of Thoracic Surgeons’ national database warehoused in Durham, North Carolina is the most sophisticated and thorough database for any medical specialty in the world and it serves as the framework for our data gathering and analysis.
 In 2006 the MSTCVS Quality Collaborative became Blue Cross Blue Shield of Michigan’s third endorsed group in Michigan for quality improvement.
 Monies and grants from this organization have generously been given to assist in accurate data gathering, frequent audits and projects at individual hospitals designed to improve quality.
 The data managers hired by each hospital are extraordinarily thorough in their completeness and accuracy with which they input data.

-The surgeons of MSTCVS work closely with their perfusionists not only on a day by day basis but also through collaboration with the Michigan Perfusion Society whose mission statement appears on its website.
-Our quarterly and annual meetings coincide with the Michigan Perfusion Society meetings in the same location, and we often share joint lectures and discussions.
+MSTCVS surgeons work closely with their perfusionists on a day-by-day basis and through collaboration with the Michigan Perfusion Society (MPS), whose mission statement appears on its website.
+Our annual meeting coincides with the MPS meeting in the same location, and we often share joint lectures and discussions.

-The Perfusion Measures and Outcomes (PERForm) Registry is a multi-institutional cardiovascular perfusion database focusing on the practice and outcomes of cardiopulmonary bypass (CPB).
-Participants receive quarterly benchmarking reports to facilitate quality assurance and improvement.
+In an effort to improve the quality and safety of cardiac surgical care, the MSTCVS Quality Collaborative has developed the Perfusion Measures and Outcomes (PERForm) Registry.
+PERForm is a multi-institutional cardiovascular perfusion database focusing on the practice and outcomes of cardiopulmonary bypass (CPB).
+Participating centers receive quarterly benchmarking reports, which serve as the foundation for multi-institutional quality improvement initiatives.

 MSTCVS Mission Statement: